Special routes of U.S. Route 460

 A total of at least sixteen special routes of U.S. Route 460 exist and at least six have been deleted.

-Existing
+Kentucky

 Georgetown bypass route

 U.S. Route 460 Bypass (US 460 Byp.) is a bypass route in Georgetown, Kentucky.
 It serves as the main part of the Georgetown Bypass.
 The majority of its route is shared with US 62; the other part of the bypass is KY 1143.
 It begins across from the Carewood Golf Course and runs southeasterly where it intersects and merges with US 62.
 Just after sharply curving slightly to the northeast US 62/US 460 Byp. has an intersection with US 25, then begins to curve more toward the north around the vicinity of a pair of bridges over a railroad line.
 US 460 Byp. ends at US 460 two blocks west of exit 125 on I-75, while US 62 continues northward toward Columbus, Ohio.